alkarpa/bike_app/README.md

   * Min ID
     * Sets the minimum ID.
 Any station with an ID smaller than the given value will be filtered out
   * Max ID
-    * Sets the Maximum ID.
+    * Sets the maximum ID.
 Any station with an ID greater than the given value will be filtered out

 * Station list
   * Page buttons